Student Rights and Responsibilities

-Alternative Formats: If you have text books or documents that you want scanned or recorded on to CD, this material must be delivered to SSD at least one week prior to the date needed.
+Alternative Formats: If you have text books or documents that you want scanned this material must be delivered to SSD at least one week prior to the date needed.
 A receipt showing purchase of the book to be scanned must be provided along with your request.

 Interpreter Services: Requests for interpreter services should be completed immediately following your registration for classes in order to assure this accommodation is provided on the first day of class.